sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_06.rst

 writes *p* = 0.000 whenever *p* < 0.001), and in part because a
 very small *p*-value can be kind of misleading.
-The human mind sees a number like 0.0000000001 and it is hard to suppress the gut feeling that the evidence in favour of the alternative hypothesit is a near certainty.
+The human mind sees a number like 0.0000000001 and it is hard to suppress the gut feeling that the evidence in favour of the alternative hypothesis is a near certainty.
 In practice however, this is usually wrong.
 Life is a big, messy, complicated thing, and every statistical test ever invented relies on simplifications, approximations and assumptions.
 As a